Traditional Socio-Cultural Systems as Models for Stability and Security in Nigeria

 No Thumbnail Available

-This paper examines the necessity of traditional socio-cultural systems for stability and security in Nigeria.
-The paper argues that despite the incorporation of western values into traditional social institutions, indigenous values remain strong.
-Further, the mixture of traditional and western values has created dilemma which affect stability and security in the Nigerian societies.
-Therefore, it is concluded that indigenous knowledge system is very important and should be utilised in promoting stability, security and development in Nigeria.
+This paper examines the necessity of traditional sociocultural systems for stability and security in Nigeria.
+The authors argue that despite the incorporation of Western values into traditional social institutions, indigenous values remain strong.
+Further, the mixture of traditional and Western values has created dilemmas which affect stability and security in Nigerian society.
+Traditional communities that are on the receiving end of development projects may accept, reject, or partially accept and partially reject the imposition of external values, as exemplified in the case of a World Bank goat breeding project in Brazil.
+The authors conclude that the indigenous knowledge system is very important and should be utilized to promote stability, security and development.
+Models of the creative use of culture for promoting stability and security include the African kinship system, extended family networks, and integrity, traditional militia organizations and the Obudu Youth Movement, and the Harambee model of solidarity in Kenya.

 To access the full text of this article, kindly contact the University Librarian- Dr. Olukemi Fadehan via the administrators: Dr. Yetunde Zaid (firstname.lastname@example.org) or Dr. Christopher Okiki (email@example.com) of the University of Lagos Library.